Uniform resolvent estimates for magnetic operators: Introduction

-Several papers have been devoted to the extension of the previous estimates to more general Schr\"{o}dinger operators instead of $-\Delta$.
-For results of Agmon--H\"{o}rmander type \eqref{eq:sharpAH}, we refer e.g.~to \cite{Zubeldia14-a}, \cite{DAncona20} and the references therein.
+A natural question is what part of the theory for the free case survives under lower order perturbations.
+For scalar electric potentials this problem is well developed.
 Focusing on Kenig--Ruiz--Sogge type results, in \cite{Mizutani20-b} estimate \eqref{eq:URER0} was extended in dimensions $n\ge3$ to Schr\"{o}dinger operators of the form